quicwg/base-drafts/draft-ietf-quic-transport.md

 client address for routing.
 Note that clients could choose not to use the preferred address.

 If a server does not implement one of the solutions above, it SHOULD send the disable_active_migration transport parameter to inform the client that any address change is likely to terminate the connection.
-Clients might infer from this that they might need to avoid NAT rebinding or terminate connections when its IP address changes.

 Regardless of other mitigations, 5-tuple routing introduces new possibilities to create a stateless reset oracle.
 An attacker could tweak the source address or port of a packet to direct it to a different server and thus obtain the stateless reset token for a connection ID.
 Endpoints should take additional precautions in accordance with {{reset-oracle}}.

 ## Life of a QUIC Connection {#connection-lifecycle}